WinterFlw/WinterFlw/README.md

 ###
 I will Learing ML!
 And I want to analyze finance data with AI.

-I'm learning JS + TS to do cloncoding about 호갱노노 and 아실 web!
+I'm learning JS + TS to do cloncoding about 호갱노노 and 아실!
+I will run LocaL LLM on Mac M3 Max and devleope ios APP too.
-I want to analyze finance data.
-And run Local LLM!
+And also I want to analyse data about finance.

 **Programming Languages:**